FAQs

 Of course!
 However, payment terms are strictly credit card only as we don’t offer accounts at this stage.

-Yes, but your choice of suppliers won’t be as rich as on a working day.
+Yes, but your choice of suppliers won’t be as much as on a working day.

 Unfortunately, we don’t offer a permanent bin hire solution, but we are looking into adding it to our list in the future.